-We are proud to have the following institutions, projects, researchers and artists as our partners and collaborators.
+We are proud to have the following institutions, projects, and researchers as our partners and collaborators.

 University of Helsinki